Can pets eat Kale?

 Description

-Kale is often prepared with oils, garlic, onions, dressings, or salty seasoning blends, especially in restaurant salads and chip snacks.
-Those additions carry more risk than plain leaves.
-Smoothie blends may also combine kale with sweet fruits and sweeteners.
+Kale is often prepared with garlic, onions, or salty seasoning blends in restaurants and salad kits.
+Smoothie blends may combine kale with sweet fruits and sweeteners.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.